 - 1/4 teaspoon salt

 - 1/2 teaspoon vanilla extract

-Preheat oven to 325°.
-Line 12 muffin cups with cupcake liners.
+- Preheat oven to 325°F. Line 12 muffin cups with cupcake liners.

-Gradually add flour mixture.
+- Gradually add the flour mixture.
 Mix just until combined.

-Fill each lined muffin cup 3/4 full (about 1/4 cup batter in each).
-Place about 1 & 1/2 teaspoons Biscoff spread on top of batter.
-Swirl Biscoff into batter using a small knife or toothpick.
+- Fill each lined muffin cup 3/4 full (about 1/4 cup batter in each).
+Place about 1 & 1/2 teaspoons of cookie butter spread on top of the batter.
+Swirl the cookie butter into the batter using a small knife or toothpick.

-Bake for 18-20 minutes, or until a pick inserted into the center of a cupcake comes out clean.
-Cool completely in pan on wire rack.
+- Bake for 18-20 minutes, or until a pick inserted into the center of a cupcake comes out clean.
+Cool completely in the pan on a wire rack.